 Serve with a little sour cream, salsa and/or guacamole for a perfect football Sunday treat.

-5 Responses to “BBQ Chicken Quesadillas”
+5 thoughts on “BBQ Chicken Quesadillas

-2. Yum.
+1. Yum.
 I've been so busy lately that this would be perfect to make on a night with little time.
 Only I wouldn't use a little sour cream.
 I'd add a big ole dollop to my quesadilla.

-Thrify, I am a huge fan of sour cream too.
+1. Thrify, I am a huge fan of sour cream too.
 But, it just does not come across to well when you put a huge dollop in the pictures.
 Not that my blog is healthy by any means, but I try to limit the calories where I can.
 Haha.

 Leave a Reply